wtkhan/wtkhan.github.io/now.md

 * Shepherd's pie
 * Chicken tarragon
-* Turkey tacos and store-bought guacamole
+* Turkey chipotle tacos and guacamole

 _This is a [now page](https://nownownow.com/about), and it was inspired by [the /now movement](https://sivers.org/nowff).
 If you have your own site, [you should make one too!](https://nownownow.com/about)_